FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/JOB_create_filter_dir_zos/r_sentinel_cft_config_parms.md

 The following table describes the overflow file definition for the Logger file.
 In this setup:

-- TRKSHAREDFILE=YES is MANDATORY when the logger file is shared between the Event Router{{< TransferCFT/eventroutername >}} and other applications.
-Set this to NO if the applications are sending messages directly to the Sentinel server without going through the Event Router{{< TransferCFT/eventroutername >}}
+- TRKSHAREDFILE=YES is MANDATORY when the logger file is shared between the {{< TransferCFT/suitevariablesEventRouterName >}} and other applications.
+Set this to NO if the applications are sending messages directly to the Sentinel server without going through the {{< TransferCFT/suitevariablesEventRouterName >}}
 - The log structure is ONLY used to define a logger file shared between the partitions of the SYSPLEX, and is NOT referenced in any parameters

 QQQ\_QQQ\_QQQ